soarcn/Favor/README.md

 About me
 =======

-I'm Kai, an 32 years old android developer based in Sydney.
+I'm Kai, an 32 years old android developer living in Sydney.

 License